⚠️ We are currently updating our 2021/22 tax guidance across the website

 As well as interest on bank and building society accounts, the personal savings allowance (PSA) applies to other types of savings income, such as:

-- interest from accounts with providers such as credit unions and National Savings and Investments
+- interest from accounts with providers such as credit unions and certain National Savings and Investments products

 - interest included in payments of compensation for mis-sold financial products, such as payment protection insurance (PPI)